wgsl-tooling-wg/wesl-spec/README.md

 A future drawback is that "privacy" or "visibility" becomes very difficult to implement.
 Everything that is imported is automatically public and easily accessible.
 In C-land, the workaround is using header files.
 In other languages, such as Python, the convention ends up being "anything prefixed with an underscore `_` is private".

+## Typescript-like imports

+TODO: Main reason is just that they're more verbose

+## Rust-like imports

+TODO: Needs something akin to a `mod` statement, otherwise ambiguity.

 ## Putting exports in comments

 This would have the advantage of letting some existing WGSL tools ignore the new syntax.
 For example, a WGSL formatter would not need to know about imports, and could just format the code as usual.